Saint Walpurga

 Walpurga or Walburga (Note: Also spelled Valderburg or Guibor.
 Other spellings: Valborg (the Swedish name for her), Walburge, Valpuri, Auboué, Avangour, Avongourg, Falbourg, Gaubourg, Gualbourg, Valburg, Valpurge, Vaubouer, Vaubourg, Walbourg, Walpurd, Warpurg.
 She is also known by the seemingly unrelated names Perche and Eucharis.)
 (Wealdburg; Valpurga, Walpurga, Walpurgis; Valborg; c.
 710 – 25 February 777 or 779) was an Anglo-Saxon missionary to the Frankish Empire.
 She was canonized on 1 May c.
 870 by Pope Adrian II.
-Saint Walpurgis Night (or "Sankt Walpurgisnacht") is the name for the eve of her feast day in the Medieval period, which coincided with May Day; her feast is no longer celebrated on that day, but the name is still used for May Eve.
+Saint Walpurgis Night (or "Sankt Walpurgisnacht") is the name for the eve of her feast day in the Medieval period, which coincided with May Day; her feast is no longer celebrated on that day (even though the celebration of Valborg, is on the last of April) but the name is still used for May Eve.

 Early life

 Walpurga was born in Dumnonia, roughly corresponding to modern Devon, during the period it was becoming incorporated into Anglo-Saxon England.
 She was the daughter of Richard the Pilgrim, a likely Britonnic underking of the West Saxons, and of Wuna of Wessex, and had two brothers, Willibald and Winibald.